ansukhorukova/InternCGI/logger/readme.txt

-index.php - The file implements either write to DB or file

 ./config/ConfigPdoDataBase.php - The file contains information to login into DB

 ./controller/LoggerInDB.php - The file implements to write message in DB